 We market our products to distributors and end-users throughout the world.
 Sales to international distributors are generally made on open credit terms and letters of credit.
 Management performs ongoing credit evaluations of our customers and maintains a provision for potential credit losses.
 Historically, we have not experienced any significant losses related to individual customers or a group of customers in any particular geographic area.
-For the three months ended March 30, 2024 and April 1, 2023, one customer, Topcon, accounted for more than 10% of total revenues, representing 32%, respectively.
-As of March 30, 2024, one customer, Topcon, accounted for over 10% of our accounts receivable, representing 28%.
+For the three and six months ended June 29, 2024, one customer, Topcon, accounted for more than 10% of total revenues, representing 38% and 35%, respectively.
+For the three and six months ended July 1, 2023, one customer, Topcon, accounted for more than 10% of total revenues, representing 28% and 30%, respectively As of June 29, 2024, one customer, Topcon, accounted for over 10% of our accounts receivable, representing 19%.
 As of December 30, 2023, one customer, Topcon, accounted for more than 10% of our accounts receivable, representing 30%.